hannorein/rebound/README.md

   `integrator_sei.c`
   `collisions_tree.c`

-  This problem uses shearing sheet boundary conditions.
+  This example simulates a small patch of Saturn's Rings in shearing sheet coordinates.
+If you have OpenGL enabled, you'll see one copy of the computational domain.
+Press `g` to see the ghost boxes which are used to calculate gravity and collisions.
   Particle properties resemble those found in Saturn's rings.

 *  **examples/shearing_sheet_2**